- About ASF

 The University of Miami-Nova Southeastern University Center for Autism & Relations Disabilities curated a fantastic list of resources such as social stories and visual tools for those working with individuals who have developmental disabilities, including special educators, therapists and families can be downloaded here and here.

 Tamika Cody from News10 in Tampa interviewed local experts about things you can do at home with kids with autism during this challenging time, including dealing with playdates and boredom.

-The National Council on Severe Autism is hosting a webinar on tips for home activities for children and adults with autism with a focus on more severe end of the spectrum.
+The National Council on Severe Autism hosted a webinar on tips for home activities for children and adults with autism with a focus on more severe end of the spectrum.
 Ideas for skill building, exercise and fun, maintaining your sanity, and managing behavior will be shared.
-Register here.
+You can access a recording of the webinar here.